-Legal Gambling in the US – Updates for 2019
+Legal Gambling in the US – Updates for 2020

-In March, State Sen. Paul Sanford (R) introduced Senate Bill 326, which would have legalized multi-state lottery betting like Powerball and Mega Millions.
-The bill might have gained support because Senate President Pro Tem Del Marsh (R) sought to pass Alabama state lottery bill in 2015, though the measure failed.
+In March 2018, State Senator Paul Sanford (R) introduced Senate Bill 326, which would have legalized multi-state lottery betting like Powerball and Mega Millions.
+The bill might have gained support because Senate President Pro Tem Del Marsh (R) sought to pass the Alabama state lottery bill in 2015, though the measure failed.

 Attorney General Steve Marshall’s court battle with the Houston Economic Development Association (HEDA) came to an end in September.
 HEDA, which owns Center Stage bingo hall in Southern Alabama, agreed to remove video lottery terminals (VLTs) from the venue.
 HEDA agreed to stop two-ball betting, as well, though Center Stage continues to offer paper bingo.

-Gov. Ducey said his administration might look to legalize single-game sports bets through amending the Arizona Tribal-State Gaming Compact.
+Governor Ducey said his administration might look to legalize single-game sports bets through amending the Arizona Tribal-State Gaming Compact.
 Mark Brnovich gave his support for the idea.

-In November, Arkansas voters passed Issue 4 with 54% of the vote.
+In November 2018, Arkansas voters passed Issue 4 with 54% of the vote.
 The referendum asked voters to approve casino legislation in four counties: Garland, Crittenden, Jefferson, and Pope.
 Southland Racing Corporation will expand the Southland greyhound track in Crittenden County.

-California saw little gambling legislation in 2018, which is an oddity.
+California saw little betting legislation in 2019, which is an oddity.
 The years 2012 to 2017 saw at least one online poker bill – and sometimes as many as three – introduced to the California state legislature.

-State Sen. Roderick Wright, State Sen. Lou Correa, Assemblyman Mike Gatto, Assemblyman Adam Gray, and Assemblyman Reggie Jones-Sawyer each introduced bills over the years.
+State Senator Roderick Wright, State Senator Lou Correa, Assemblyman Mike Gatto, Assemblyman Adam Gray, and Assemblyman Reggie Jones-Sawyer each introduced bills over the years.
 Online poker bills failed on the same issue each time: should PokerStars be allowed into California or banned as a “bad actor”.

 On PokerStars’ side were the Morongo Tribe of Cabazon, the San Manuel Band of Mission Indians, and the Bicycle Poker Club in Los Angeles.
 Against PokerStars were Pechanga Band of Luiseno Indians, the Pala Tribe, and the Agua Caliente Tribe.
 After the San Manuel Band pulled support for PokerStars in 2016, a decision called a “titanic shift in the landscape”, the pro-online poker faction lost momentum.